 Unfortunately, since modern people do not learn how to sleep sitting from early childhood, most of them find it uncomfortable to use.
 However, it is very efficient for speedy breathing normalization and can be applied in special circumstances provided that the angle of body inclination remains high.
 Many of my students found amazing health benefits of sleeping sitting.
 (Some actually completely switched to sleeping sitting all the time!)
 However, there are 4 important ideas that are really useful in order to "survive" this position through the whole night for beginners.
 These 4 suggestions are hidden as your bonus content.

 Most people should avoid sleeping on your back and alternate to between 2 best- sleeping positions: sleeping on your stomach (or chest) and the left side.
-Note that there are many intermediate positions between chest and left or right side.
+Note that there are many intermediate positions between the chest and the left or right side.
 Indeed, if you prop one of your shoulders with a pillow, you can sleep half-way on your chest and this position is also good for maintaining light and slow breathing and good-body oxygenation.

 Dr. KP Buteyko suggested that severely sick people should sleep on their stomach or chest, "If patients lie down, then they must lie on their tummy.
 This compresses the rib cage, abdominal muscles, and the walls of the tummy, thus decreasing respiration."
 (Dr. Buteyko's lecture at the Moscow State University, 1972)